veebch/ir-see/README.md

 Infrared (IR) photography and video with a 12 Megapixel Raspberry Pi **NoIR Camera Module 3**.

-This is intended to be a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as simple ways to post-process them.
+This is intended to be a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as simple ways to post-process the still images.
+Invariably, people will ignore all that stuff in favour of making a nightvision camera.

 The script is bare-bones.
-It would be relatively easy to add a physical preview window to the body, but for now, this is plenty.
+It would be relatively easy to add a physical preview window to the camera body, but for now, this is plenty.
 The camera is operated headless and is just intended as a simple proof-of-concept.
-Make sure you use SSH with X forwarding so that you can see the preview window.
+If you're connecting via SSH don't forget to use X forwarding so that you can see the preview window.

 ## Hardware
 ### For the Still Photography video